rest-for-physics/framework/doc/Chapters/3-getting-started.md

 front of the for loop element(add a new sibling).
 After the loop, REST will delete the for loop element, leaving purely the loop content.

+#### if expression

+We can add `<if` sections to make rml to respond differently under different system condition.
+A "condition" attribute must be added in the if section.
+REST will parse the condition formula.
+If matches, the child sections inside if section will be seen.
+For example:
+`<if condition="${HOME}==/home/nkx">`
+&emsp;`<addProcess type="TRestSignalZeroSuppresionProcess" name="zS" value="ON" file="processes.rml"/>`
+`</if>`
+Here ${HOME} is a variable and will be replaced first under variable logic.
+So REST is just comparing two strings, only if the home directly is "/home/nkx", the `<addProcess` section is valid.
+Sometimes we need to use more complex conditions.
+Then we can add another attribute "evaluate".
+For example:
+`<if evaluate="date +%Y-%m-%d" condition=">2019-08-21">`
+&emsp;`<addProcess type="TRestSignalToHitsProcess" name="signalToHits" value="ON" file="processes.rml" />`
+`</if>`
+Here REST will call for execution of shell command `date +%Y-%m-%d`, the output of which is used for comparing.

 #### an example

-We used generateReadoutFile.rml in the ./example directory to generate a readout file.
+Previously we used saveMetadata.rml in the ./example directory to generate a readout file.
 We now open it and see what it did.
+Its overall structure is like:

 `...`
 `<TRestManager ...>`
 &emsp;`<globals>...</globals>`
 &emsp;`<TRestRun>...</TRestRun>`
 &emsp;`<addTask .../>`
-&emsp;`<addTask .../>`
 `</TRestManager>`

 The root section is declared "TRestManager".
-It contains a scetion declared "globals", a scetion declared "TRestRun" and two sections declared "addTask".
-This section has a corresponding class in REST with same class name.
+It contains a scetion declared "globals", a scetion declared "TRestRun" and a section declared "addTask".

-In the "TRestManager" section, obviously, the "globals" section are providing some global setting for others.
-The "TRestRun" section has also a corresponding class in REST.
+The "globals" section provids global setting for others, whose child sections will be expanded to others.
+The "TRestRun" section has a corresponding class in REST.
 This class mainly deals with file IO and data transmission.
 So we are adding TRestRun class inside TRestManager class.
-Lets see what's in it.
+Lets see what's in it:

-`<TRestRun ...>`
+`<TRestRun name="readoutrun">`
+&emsp;`<TRestGas ... file="XXX" />`
+&emsp;`<TRestGas ... file="XXX" />`
+&emsp;`<TRestReadout ... file="XXX" />`
 &emsp;`<TRestReadout ...>`
+&emsp;&emsp;`(some parameters)`
-&emsp;&emsp;`<readoutModule .../>`
+&emsp;&emsp;`<readoutModule ... file="XXX"/>`
 &emsp;&emsp;`<readoutPlane ...>`
 &emsp;&emsp;&emsp;`<addReadoutModule .../>`
 &emsp;&emsp;&emsp;`<addReadoutModule .../>`